‹ Back to New at Amity Blog

 • Social Skills: Respond to social conversations smartly and with courtesy.

-Leaders with a high level of emotional intelligence will naturally find it easier to engage in active listening, maintain appropriate tone, and use positive body language.
+Leaders with a high level of emotional intelligence will naturally find it easier to engage in active listening, maintain an appropriate tone, and use positive body language.

 4. Non-Verbal Communication: Speaking Without Words